slatedb/slatedb/README.md

 }
 ```

 SlateDB uses the [`object_store`](https://docs.rs/object_store/latest/object_store/) crate to interact with object storage, and therefore supports any object storage that implements the `ObjectStore` trait.
+You can use the crate in your project to interact with any object storage that implements the `ObjectStore` trait.
+SlateDB also re-exports the [`object_store`](https://docs.rs/object_store/latest/object_store/) crate for your convenience.

 ## Documentation